jabelone/car-controller/README.md

 # License
 As with all my projects this is released under a GNU GPLv3 or later license in the hope it will be useful.

+# References
+This is what we used in Kendricks [Suiron project](https://github.com/kendricktan/suiron).